doriordan/skuber/docs/GUIDE.md

 Note that both of the examples above watch only those events which have a later resource version than the latest applicable when the watch was created - this ensures that only current events are sent to the watch, historic ones are ignored - this is probably what you want.

+### Extensions

+Client support for Kubernetes v1.1 [Extensions Group API](http://kubernetes.io/v1.1/docs/api.html#api-groups) features is enabled by adding a couple of import statements to the standard Skuber imports:

+    // standard Skuber imports to support the "core API" group import skuber._
+    import skuber.json.format._

+    // additional imports to support the Extensions API group import skuber.ext._
+    import skuber.json.ext.format._

+The above additional imports add some new types, and also add some additional methods into the request context class.

+As the features in the Extensions API group are generally of a beta or experimental status in Kubernetes, it should be expected that this API is more likely to change in a backwards-incompatible manner than the core API.

+Currently Skuber supports [HorizontalPodAutoscaler](http://kubernetes.io/v1.1/docs/user-guide/horizontal-pod-autoscaler.html) and the associated [Scale](http://kubernetes.io/v1.1/docs/design/horizontal-pod-autoscaler.html#scale-subresource) subresource in this group.
+Support for other features in this API group will be added shortly.
+The following paragraphs explain how to use these types - for more details see this [example](../examples/src/main/scala/skuber/examples/scale/ScaleExamples.scala).

+***Scale***

+The `Scale` type is a subresource of a `ReplicationController` or `Deployment` (the latter is not yet tested in Skuber), and will probably normally be used by autoscalers such as the `HorizontalPodAutoscaler`.
+However it can also be accessed directly in the extended API in order to specify a desired replica count for its associated top-level resource as follows:

+    // assumes 'k8s' and 'controller' objects have already been instantiated as above

+    val scaleFut = k8s.scale(controller, 4) // specify a desired replica count of 4 for the controller
+    scaleFut onSuccess { case scale =>
+      println("Scale: specified = " + scale.spec.replicas + ", current = " + scale.status.get.replicas)
+    }

+The API returns a `Scale` object (within as usual a Scala `Future` object) which has access not just to the specified replica count but also the current status.

+The current `Scale` of a replication controller or deployment can also be obtained.
+For example:

+    val scaleFut = k8s.getReplicationControllerScale(controller.name)
+    scaleFut onSuccess { case scale =>
+      println("Scale: specified = " + scale.spec.replicas + ", current = " + scale.status.get.replicas)
+    }

+***HorizontalPodAutoscaler***

+A skuber client can also manage `HorizontalPodAutoscaler` objects in order to autoscale a replication controller or deployment.
+A fluent API approach enables minimum replica count, maximum replica count and CPU utilisation target to be readily specified.
+For example:

+    // following autoscales 'controller' with min replicas of 2, max replicas of 8
+    // and a target CPU utilisation of 80% val hpas = HorizontalPodAutoscaler.scale(controller).
+                     withMinReplicas(2).
+                     withMaxReplicas(8).
+                     withCPUTargetUtilization(80)
+    k8s create[HorizontalPodAutoscaler] hpas

+The other standard Skuber API methods (`update`, `delete` etc.) can also be used with this type.
+(Note: the corresponding *list type* will be supported shortly)

 ### Configuration

 *Note: Non-default configurations support has been implemented as described below but needs testing*